afthar/transfer-agent/ADR.md

 - All transfers logged
 - TLS in transit
 - No data retention

-### Gaps

-- No PII detection
-- No HIPAA considerations
-- No formal audit trail
-- No PCI detection

 Document Version: 1.0
 Author: Daniel Alter - Cloud Team